-Matt specializes in treating adults and older adolescents using a combination of therapeutic modalities including: person-centered (Rogerian), cognitive-behavioral (CBT), dialectical behavioral (DBT), and mindfulness based approaches.
+Matt specializes in treating adults, people born in the millennial generation, and older adolescents using a combination of therapeutic modalities including: person-centered (Rogerian), cognitive-behavioral (CBT), dialectical behavioral (DBT), and mindfulness based approaches.
 His clinical experience includes treating anxiety, depression, bipolar disorder, relationship difficulties, self-esteem, men’s issues, LGBTQ, and gender dysphoria.

 Matt believes effective counseling is a collaborative effort in which client and counselor work together to increase self-awareness, develop perspectives, and formulate strategies to live skillfully.
 Matt believes that healing and growth is assisted through developing an understanding of the mind and body connection.
 Deepening this understanding leads to increased self-awareness, enhanced development of coping skills, and a greater sense of control.